 - Detailing and clustering issues and challenges, such as domestic violence and migration—some ongoing, others new—and thus moving towards a feminist agenda for Indonesia.

-The JASS SEA team took the disappointment from the first dialogue as an entry point, inviting the younger women to define the kind of movement leadership and values they want going forward.
-We agreed on a set of principles to govern the next intergenerational dialogue.
-First, we would call it a workshop, and not dialogue.
-“Workshop” would ensure that all participants commit to the full duration of the process.
-Also the word “dialogue” implied two generations whereas in fact the women spanned a range of ages from under 20 to over 50, with many graduations between.
-More importantly, we agreed that the new iteration would be facilitated by the younger feminists themselves, enabling us to challenge the established style (presentations by “celebrity” feminists), and instead invite a true inclusive exchange.
+- Changes to future intergenerational dialogues.
+The JASS SEA team took the disappointment from the first dialogue in Indonesia as an entry point, inviting the younger women to define the kind of movement leadership and values they wanted going forward.
+The succeeding intergenerational dialogues were facilitated by the younger feminists themselves, enabling us to challenge the established style (presentations by “celebrity” feminists), and instead invite a true inclusive exchange.
 We also decided to invite more seasoned grassroots organizers (not urban-based) who were more embedded in the grassroots levels we were trying to reach and impact.
-These activists were also less likely to dominate spaces as much as “celebrity” feminists would.

 Young Women Become Rebels!

 Young leaders were gaining the confidence to confront the injustices they were seeing, and even speaking up within their own organizations and movements.
 Young women began to hold older, more powerful women accountable.
 For example, in Indonesia, some of the seasoned activists would call us to say, “What have you done?
 These young women have become rebels!”
-We received calls from many directors, complaining about our process but we kept dialogue open, trying to redefine what “leader” means.
+We received calls from many directors, complaining about our process, but we kept the dialogue open, trying to redefine what “leader” means.+ Read More

 The struggle against discrimination and injustice for women is not only a Timor Leste struggle, but a struggle for all women of Southeast Asia and the rest of the world.
 This motivates us.
 When I have challenges and struggles in my personal life and my work, and I think I don't have support and don't have anywhere to go, I have JASS.
 JASS is my family.
 JASS is my home. ~ Yasinta Lujina, East Timor

-Young women working in urban-based NGOs were already granted some opportunities, while young rural and indigenous, poor, lesbian, transgender, and/or HIV+ women were overlooked by NGOs.
-It was precisely these women who had the most potential to disclose what matters most to those most affected by injustice, and to influence the policy agenda.
-These young women were organizing in fresh and creative ways but with few of the resources, skills, and connections needed to make an impact.
+Young women working in urban-based NGOs were already granted some opportunities, while young, rural and indigenous, poor, lesbian, transgender, and/or HIV+ women were overlooked by NGOs.
+It was precisely these women who were most affected by injustice.
+These young women were organizing in fresh and creative ways, but with few of the resources, skills, and connections needed to make an impact.

-We decided to invest primarily in building young women’s confidence and leadership through participatory training processes, accompaniment, and the creation of safe spaces for dialogue to build trust and solidarity.
-Our goal was to expand our regional and national training and organizing processes to encourage young women’s active political participation by augmenting their voices and their contributions to solutions targeting inequality and violence.
+We decided to invest primarily in building young women’s leadership through participatory training processes, accompaniment, and the creation of safe spaces for dialogue to build trust and solidarity.
+Our goal was to expand our regional and national training and organizing processes to encourage young women’s active political participation and their contributions to solutions targeting inequality and violence.
 In addition, we wanted to address the divide between urban-based, professional women’s rights advocates, who often focus on legislative change or academic research, and grassroots organizers, who mobilize women to address basic needs.+ Read More

 As the work of JASS was gaining momentum in Indonesia and Timor-Leste, three national-level leadership workshops were held in November 2009, employing JASS tools and drawing on the local “alumni” from previous JASS processes.
 For each workshop, JASS SEA wove together the elements most relevant to the needs of the particular group and context.
-Underlying these apparently seamless gatherings were many months of preparation, as JASS teams consulted widely to ensure diversity of class, focus, location and ethnicity, and to successfully negotiate long-standing tensions in certain countries.+ Read More
+JASS teams were consulted widely to ensure diversity of class, focus, location and ethnicity, and to successfully negotiate long-standing tensions in certain countries.

 Malaysia: In Kuala Lumpur, JASS partner and popular communications center— KOMAS—hosted 42 participants from many different sectors and communities throughout the country, including prominent indigenous movements, under the theme “Empowering Grassroots Women Leadership.”